 Becoming a Virtual Assistant is hard work, but my friend Kayla (who makes over $10k a month from virtual assisting) created $10K VA to teach people exactly how to do it.

 - Learn exactly how to land your first client

 - Get email swipe files for landing potential clients

 - Create a system for efficiency

 “A voice-over actor is a person you hear, but usually never see on radio ads, YouTube videos, explainer videos, corporate narration, documentaries, e-learning courses, audiobooks, TV commercials, video games, movies, and cartoons.” – Carrie

 Carrie is a full-time voice actor, and she gives all the details of her job below.

 Working from home can have a lot of perks, such as being able to set up your own schedule, travel and live all around the world, and even save money by cutting transportation costs.
-Being a full-time blogger has allowed me to work at home, which lets me travel wherever, whenever.

 What do you think about these real work from home jobs?
 Have you ever been employed by one of these jobs?

 Like this post?
 Pin it!